CHEOPS – CHaracterizing ExOPlanets Satellite

 [1]Orbital Resonances – There are patterns that repeat themselves as the planets go around the star, with some planets aligning every few orbits.

-[2] Super-Earth – A type of exoplanet with a mass higher than Earth’s, but substantially below those of the Solar System’s ice giants.
+[2]Super-Earth – A type of exoplanet with a mass higher than Earth’s, but substantially below that of the Solar System’s ice giants.
 The term refers only to the mass of the planet.